 By Courtney • Jan 7, 2019

-In the boroughs of New York City, innovative designers has designed a stunning apartment called the Tribeca Loft, harnessing the visuals of simplistic living with the unique and swanky style of The Big Apple.
+In the boroughs of New York City, innovative designers Office of Architecture has designed a stunning apartment called the Tribeca Loft, harnessing the visuals of simplistic living with the unique and swanky style of The Big Apple.

 In some cases, living in a “bohemian style” means sacrificing space and embracing open concept past what’s comfortable until things feel cramped or disorganized.
 In the Tribeca Loft, however, these things are replace by a sense of singular charm and individual privacy.
 This is partially due to the fact that the loft is filled with natural light and uninterrupted views of the surrounding city.